TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 connect()
 ```

 It's fairly straightforward it's a simple tcp client takes two arguments the target IP and the port of the service and prints out status messages, I like to put things inside of functions cause it keeps things a little neat in my head.
-Also note that I haven't included a main() function yet and I'm just calling the function connect() directly - If you didn't know Python (unlike other languages) doesn't actually care about entrypoints ilke main() but it's always good practice to do that for readability.. however since this is still the development phase I like to play things loose.
+Also note that I haven't included a main() function yet and I'm just calling the function connect() directly - If you didn't know Python (unlike other languages) doesn't actually care about entrypoints like main() but it's always good practice to do that for readability.

-Since I know that the program is unstable as indicated by the README file.
+Now since I know that the program is unstable as indicated by the README file.
 Let's just yeet a payload...
 1000 sounds like a a nice round number (even though the actual payload will be 1001 including the NULL byte but shhhh) let's send a unique string of that length via ```msf-pattern_create -l 1000```

 ```
       RPORT = int(sys.argv[2])